-Oprah Winfrey’s Prince Harry and Meghan interview netted Winfrey $7 million and 17 million viewers.
+Oprah Winfrey’s Prince Harry and Meghan interview netted her $7 million and 17 million viewers.
 It also validated her larger business strategy.

 “She’s always understood the technological power of different media but more than that she understands market demand — what people in the Midwest want, what dads want.”

-“Oprah with Meghan and Harry: A CBS Primetime Special,” which featured eye-opening revelations about monarchy’s attitude toward race and other subjects, drew 17.1 million viewers on CBS.
-That is a number in the range of the NCAA men’s basketball tournament final, also a big draw for the network.
+“Oprah with Meghan and Harry: A CBS Primetime Special,” which featured eye-opening revelations about the monarchy’s attitude toward race and other subjects, drew 17.1 million viewers on CBS.
+That’s a number in the range of the NCAA men’s basketball tournament final, also a big draw for the network.

-The special also garnered what the TV business terms a 2.6 rating among adults aged 18-49, a strong number suggesting that young people who normally don’t watch broadcast television tuned in to see a pair of the world’s most well-known Millennials.
+The special also garnered what the TV business terms a 2.6 rating among adults ages 18 to 49, a strong number suggesting that young people who normally don’t watch broadcast television tuned in to see a pair of the world’s most well-known millennials.

-This, experts say, is further proof of Winfrey not only understanding corporate partners but her audience.
-And it suggests she can create live event television, a once-popular skill that is fading in the age of thousands of archived programs on endlessly available digital platforms.
+This, experts say, is further proof of Winfrey understanding corporate partners as well as her audience.
+And it suggests she can create live-event television, a once-popular skill that is fading in the age of thousands of archived programs on endlessly available digital platforms.

 Winfrey, incidentally, is not the only one in this story to pursue a kind of media omnivorousness: As they were helping ViacomCBS generate advertising revenue, Prince Harry and Meghan Markle, herself a former actress with a sharp understanding of the media world, also continue to boast of roles producing a variety of programming via Netflix and Spotify deals.